RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Thrilled_at_Trump_Chaos_as_Entertainment.md

 "It's funny because nothing he's saying is a hot take.
 It's all objectively true.
 I think it's probably more accurate to claim that Trump is the worst president of all time though"

 It's entertaining and funny that Donald Trump dong Tony Clifton lets people say hot takes.
 Content entertainment of the content king Donald Trump!
-Spare time and free time to use social media to commemnt abou thow funny it is that Donald Trump is so terrible and aweful that "hot take" isn't even hot enough!
-The words not avaialble to amused We The People: alarmed, disturbed, we all need to stop entertainment and be serious about Donald Trump and Fox News and MAGA cults.
+Spare time and free time to use social media to comment about how funny it is that Donald Trump is so terrible and awful that "hot take" isn't even hot enough!
+The words not available to amused We The People: alarmed, disturbed, we all need to stop entertainment and be serious about Donald Trump and Fox News and MAGA cults.

 &nbsp;